-You can also generate a straight-line block (L block) by using the ACTUAL-POSITION-CAPTURE key:
+You can also generate a straight-line block ( $\bf L$ block) by using the ACTUAL-POSITION-CAPTURE key:

-- ▶ In the Manual Operation mode, move the tool to the position you want to capture - ▶ Switch the screen display to Programming and Editing - ▶ Select the program block after which you want to insert the L block
+- In the Manual Operation mode, move the tool to the position you wish to capture. - ▶ Switch the screen display to Programming and Editing. - ▶ Select the program block after which you want to insert the L block.

-▶ Press the ACTUAL-POSITION-CAPTURE key: The TNC generates an L block with the actual position coordinates
+▶ Press the ACTUAL-POSITION-CAPTURE key: The TNC generates an L block with the actual position coordinates.